equinor/dcd/frontend/README.md

 Welcome to our Concept app front end!
-This README outlines our coding and structural conventions to ensure consistency.
+This README outlines our coding and structural guidelines to ensure consistency.

+Ensure your contributions align with our guidelines for a smooth and efficient review process.
+Reviewers should not approve PRs that fail to follow the guidelines.

 # Git Workflow
 ## Commit Message Conventions